-Sometimes you will need to run electricity to the observatory location, if there isn’t power nearby.
-We are always happy to liaise with your electrician to ensure the correct specification is met for the observatory’s requirements.
-If we are doing your groundworks, we are happy to lay an armoured cable in a trench for you, but a qualified electrician will be required to connect and certify the installation.
-Generally this is quick and inexpensive.
+Sometimes you will need to run electricity to the observatory location, if there isn’t power nearby, and if it can’t be run along a wall, it will need to be buried.
+We are always happy to liaise with your groundworks team to ensure a cable of the correct specification is laid for the observatory’s requirements.
+If we are doing your groundworks, we are happy to lay an armoured cable in a trench for you.
+Either way, our qualified electrician will connect and certify the installation along with the observatory when we install.

 This is the most exciting part for many of our customers – and is actually often the quickest part of the process.
 Generally, we will attend site for two or three days and you’ll see your observatory take shape very quickly.
 However, you’ll also notice that we take certain steps before we start to ensure a smooth installation and to protect the area around the observatory from the rigours of the build:

 - We’ll protect your lawn, flowerbeds and any other sensitive areas with boards or sheeting to prevent damage.

 - We’ll erect a mini-marquee to cover our tools and equipment, especially if the weather may be inclement*

 - We’ll comprehensively check and measure the groundworks for dimensions and levels.